lewri/casper/README.md

-# NB: This isn't maintained and was moved from Gitlab.
+# NB: This isn't maintained and was moved from Gitlab/backwardspy/casper.
 Feel free to fork it and make it work. #

 # Casper